j2labs/zmq_examples/README.md

 Eventloop leverages some of the work that has been done to put ZeroMQ in Tornado's IOLoop.
 The work ,`ZMQStream.py`, appears to have been done by Facebook, the same people that open sourced Tornado in the first place.
 Sweet.

 This example builds an echo server by connecting a callback to a ZMQStream, which is running inside the IOLoop.
 The client does not use the IOLoop.
+Experienced Tornado hackers will recognize the use of IOStream to hook the socket in.

 # What next?